-1 Note the application of clause 1.4 of the Code of conduct for Victorian public sector employees to the engagement of contractors and consultants.
+Note the application of clause 1.4 of the Code of conduct for Victorian public sector employees to the engagement of contractors and consultants.
 Contractors and consultants are only bound by the code if explicitly required by their contract for services.

-- Declining non-token offers of gifts, benefits and hospitality, or where an exception applies under this policy, seeking approval to accept the offer, and - The responsible provision of gifts, benefits and hospitality.
+- Declaring all non-token offers of gifts, benefits and hospitality - Declining non-token offers of gifts, benefits and hospitality, or where an exception applies under this policy, seeking approval to accept the offer, and - The responsible provision of gifts, benefits and hospitality.